 - Zimmer Durom Hip Implant Products

 If you have experienced serious side effects but are unsure what components were used in your hip replacement, you can still talk to a lawyer for free to see if your case is viable.

 How Much Compensation Can I Get?

-Settlements and verdicts can range from a few thousand dollars to millions of dollars, depending on a large number of different considerations, such as:
+Settlements and verdicts can range from a few thousand dollars to millions of dollars, depending on the types of damages awarded by a jury, such as: